 The more we travel, the more we realize how little we really need.
 We still carry too much.
 But here’s what we’re carrying with us.

-Audrey’s Backpack and Bags
+Audrey’s Luggage and Bags

 - Crumpler Puppet camera and laptop backpack – a very cool and comfortable bag that really protects your equipment.
 Seven years later, I’m still using the same bag.
 Unfortunately, Crumpler seems to have chosen fashion over function so I haven’t really found a good alternative for if this goes out.